ericconner5/react-tap/README.md

 # Shady's Kegs - A Pub's Keg Database

-This project was made with React
+This project was made with React.

 ## Created by Eric Conner